royalgarter/feathernote/README.md

 3.  **Client-Side Only Share Target (Advanced):** For very specific scenarios, you might be able to handle some share target functionality purely client-side using the `navigator.share` API, but this is generally more limited and complex than a server-side approach.

 For most users who primarily use FeatherNote for personal note-taking and S3 sync, deploying as a static site is sufficient, and the absence of the `/share` route will not impact core functionality.s sufficient, and the absence of the `/share` route will not impact core functionality.

+## Share Note

+When you click the share button on a note, it will be published and a shareable link will be generated.
+You can publish to Nostr or to S3 with a pre-signed URL.
+If you have both configured, Nostr will be prioritized.

+### S3 Pre-signed URL

+If you have S3 credentials configured, the note will be uploaded to your S3 bucket and a pre-signed URL will be generated.
+This URL will be valid for 7 days and can be shared with anyone.
+The note content will be publicly accessible to anyone with the link.

+To configure S3, go to the settings and enter your S3 bucket, region, and credentials.
+Make sure the S3 bucket has the correct permissions to allow public access to the files.

+Once you have configured S3, you can share a note by clicking the share button.
+A pre-signed URL will be generated and copied to your clipboard.